+\paragraph{4.
+Memory Corruption} During remote memory access, if any one of the remote servers experiences a corruption, or if the memory gets corrupted over the network a memory corruption event will occur and disk access causes failure-like performance loss (Figure~\ref{fig:disk-corruption}).

-In all of these scenarios, the obvious alternative -- in-memory 2$\times$ or 3$\times$ replication \cite{markatos-remote, net-ramdisk} -- is effective in mitigating a small-scale failure, such as the loss of a single server (Figure~\ref{fig:motivation}).
+\paragraph{\textbf{Performance vs. Efficiency Tradeoff for Resilience}} In all of these scenarios, the obvious alternative -- in-memory 2$\times$ or 3$\times$ replication \cite{markatos-remote, net-ramdisk} -- is effective in mitigating a small-scale failure, such as the loss of a single server (Figure~\ref{fig:disk-failure}).
 When an in-memory copy becomes unavailable, we can switch to an alternative.
 Unfortunately, replication incurs high memory overhead in proportion to the number of replicas.
-This defeats the purpose of memory disaggregation.
+This defeats the purpose of remote memory.
 Hedging requests to avoid stragglers \cite{tail-scale} in a replicated system doubles its bandwidth requirement as well.

 This leads to an impasse: one has to either settle for high latency in the presence of a failure or incur high memory overhead.
-Figure~\ref{fig:latency-vs-storage} depicts this performance-vs-efficiency tradeoff measured in terms of remote memory read latency under failures and memory usage overhead to provide resilience.

-Beyond the two extremes in the tradeoff space, there are two primary alternatives to achieve high resilience with low overhead.
+Figure~\ref{fig:latency-vs-storage} depicts this performance-vs-efficiency tradeoff under failures and memory usage overhead to provide resilience.
+Beyond these two extremes, there are two primary alternatives to achieve high resilience with low overhead.
 The first is replicating pages to remote memory after compressing them (\eg, using zswap) \cite{far-memory}, which improves the tradeoff in both dimensions.
 However, its latency can be more than 10$\mu$s when data is in remote memory.
 Especially, during resource scarcity, the presence of a prolonged burst in accessing remote compressed pages can even lead to orders of magnitude higher latency due to the demand spike in both CPU and local DRAM consumption for decompression.
-Additionally, this approach suffers from similar issues as replication such as latency inflation due to stragglers.
+Besides, this has similar issues as replication such as latency inflation due to stragglers.